vseloved/should-test/README.md

 As you see, the system uses a somewhat recursive protocol for test results:

-- at the lowest level `should` returns `T` or `NIL` and information about the failed assertion
+- at the lowest level `should` returns `T` or `NIL` and signals information about the failed assertion
 - this information is aggregated by `deftest` which will return aggregate information about all the failed assertions in the hash-table
 - at the highest level `test` will once again aggregate information